-Matching Stucco Fog Coat: Why "Touch-Ups" Often Fail
+Matching Stucco Fog Coat: Why Touch-Ups Often Fail

-Matching an existing fog coat—especially if the original manufacturer (like BMI) is defunct or the wall has faded—is chemically complex.
-This guide explains the science of color matching and why the "Corner-to-Corner" rule is essential for a flawless finish.
+This guide explains the science of color matching and why the professional "Corner-to-Corner" rule is absolutely essential for a flawless finish.

 1. The Chemistry of the Mismatch